SajeelKA/chatgpt/README.md

-# Transformer development and experiments
+# Transformer development and experimentation